Air Filters

 Standards and Specifications for Air Filters

-The American Society for Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) has proposed a rating standard to evaluate and rate the efficiency of air filtration systems.
-This rating system is named Minimum Efficiency Reporting Value (MERV), and the rating ranges from 1 (lowest), to 20 (highest).
-The purpose of these ratings is to assess the capability of filters to remove particles, to resist airflow, and to assess the durability of a product.
+The American Society for Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) has established a rating standard called the Minimum Efficiency Reporting Value (MERV) to evaluate the efficiency of air filtration systems.
+The MERV scale ranges from 1 (lowest efficiency) to 20 (highest efficiency).
+This rating system is designed to assess a filter’s ability to remove particles, its resistance to airflow, and its overall durability.

 Things to Consider When Purchasing an Air Filter

-There are a lot of air filter products out there, so it’s important that you have a reliable guide to help you find the filter you need.
-The best guidance comes from an established air filter manufacturer or supplier, and luckily for you, you’re only a few clicks away from finding one!
+With so many air filter products available, it’s important to have a reliable resource to help you find the right one.
+The best guidance comes from trusted air filter manufacturers or suppliers, and fortunately, you’re just a few clicks away from discovering them!

 Proper Care for Air Filters